 You run into the same differences in other fields like private equity, sales & trading, hedge funds, and asset management: a different industry focus and more geographically limited exit opportunities.

-If you’re fine waking up at 4 AM, getting off work at 5 PM, and sleeping at 9 PM every night you might be OK but that type of schedule can restrict your social life.
+If you’re fine waking up at 4 AM, getting off work at 5 PM, and sleeping at 9 PM every night, you might be OK; if you’re not a morning person, though, you may want to stay away.

 So, Where Should You Work?